<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=8625306&amp;fmt=gif">

-Damp and Mould’s Impact on Property Value
+Damp & Mould’s Impact on Property Value

 Visible Signs of Damp